Checkmarx/JS-SCP/src/output-encoding/cross-site-scripting/README.md

 Cross-Site Scripting
 ====================

-Cross-Site Scripting are one of the most prevalent attacks involving web applications and JavaScripti, ranking as the number 1 in the [2017's OWASP Top 10][1].
+Cross-Site Scripting (XSS) vulnerabilities are one of the most prevalent attacks involving web applications and JavaScript, ranking as the number 1 in the [2017's OWASP Top 10][1].
-The attack consists in injecting malicious JavaScript code in the website.
+The attack consists in executing malicious JavaScript code in the browser's context of a user.

-For years XSS attacks were grouped in three groups `Reflected`, `Persistent` and `DOM` based - what led people to think of them as three different types.
-In fact we can have both Stored and Reflected DOM based XSS.
+For years, XSS attacks were grouped in three differente categories `Reflected`, `Persistent` and `DOM` based - what led people to think of them as three different types.
+In fact we can have both `Stored` and `Reflected DOM` based XSS.
 To solve this misunderstanding, two new terms are now generally accepted:

 * **Server XSS**: when untrusted data is included in an HTML response generated